Codecademy/docs/content/css/concepts/position/terms/position/position.md

 ---
-Title: 'position'
+Title: "position"
-Description: 'Defines the location of an element.'
+Description: "Defines the location of an element."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Box Model'
+  - "Box Model"
-  - 'Positioning'
+  - "Positioning"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 Defines the location of an element.